 - Mince the garlic, remove the leaves from the cilantro stalks and chop the stems.

-- Slice the chili pepper.
+- Slice the chili pepper very thinly.

 - Heat the oil in a heavy bottomed pan.
 Add the onions, lemongrass, garlic, and cilantro stems and cook, stirring until softened but not browned.